Living Dharma: Every Day as the Field of Practice

 In addition to traditional sources, this retreat also draws from instructions and contemplations found in these new books from Rinpoche:

-Dimensions of Mind (2016) — This book presents a model of self-observation, self-communication, in which mind freely dialogues with Mind.
+Dimensions of Mind (2016) — This book presents a model of self-observation and self-communication, in which mind freely dialogues with Mind.
 An open, curious approach to Mind can surprise us, releasing great creativity and vitality into our lives.
 It is even possible for our most difficult emotions to be transformed into precious inner resources.
 This great treasure of Mind lives within you, and is yours to discover.

 Caring (2018) — Caring is something we and our world urgently need.
 We know real caring when we experience it, but our way of life – or perhaps our way of relating to our minds – seems to leave us feeling profoundly un-cared for.
 Lacking care ourselves, we begin to lose our ability to care for others.
 In reflections that range from the simple to the challenging and profound, Caring shows us how caring can ease our hearts, strengthen our spirits, and transform our sense of what is possible.

 “The nectar of caring is available to us — and through us, to others.”

 From Caring, by Tarthang Tulku.